Scott Norwood: In popular culture

-In the 1994 film Ace Ventura: Pet Detective, a key plot point involves a kicker for the Miami Dolphins named Ray Finkle; in the story, Finkle misses a field goal attempt in the closing moments of Super Bowl XVII, causing the Dolphins to lose the game by a single point–an obvious reference to Norwood's infamous kick in Super Bowl XXV.
-(In reality, Super Bowl XVII was contested between the Dolphins and the Washington Redskins; the Redskins won 27-17.)
+In the 1994 film Ace Ventura: Pet Detective, a key plot point involves a kicker for the 1984 Miami Dolphins named Ray Finkle; in the story, Finkle misses a field goal attempt in the closing moments of Super Bowl XVII, causing the Dolphins to lose the game to the San Francisco 49ers by a single point–an obvious reference to Norwood's infamous kick in Super Bowl XXV.
+(In reality, the Super Bowl played for the 1984 season, Super Bowl XIX was contested between Miami and San Francisco; the 49ers won 38–16.)

-The 1998 film Buffalo '66 features a subplot where main character Billy Brown, played by Vincent Gallo, attempts to murder a former Buffalo kicker named "Scott Wood", whose missed field goal led to Brown losing a large bet and serving a prison term when he took the fall for his bookie.
+In the 1998 film Buffalo '66, the main character, Billy Brown, desires to murder a former Buffalo kicker named "Scott Wood," whose missed field goal led to Brown losing a large bet, which Brown blames for ruining his life.